ShenzhenYAO/sas_make_docx_xlsx/README.md

-# Create/modify WORD docx files by SAS code.
+# Creating/modifing WORD docx files by SAS

 Specifically, the egp file in the folder "sas_code/" is expected to do the following:
 1. import data from word/document.xml from the template docx file (indeed a docx file is a zip file), and save into a data set, e.g., import data from textcontent of the tag <w:t>, and save into a SAS dataset called 'title', in the column 'title_text'.